 - Leave of Absence must be requested in advance.

 - If Leave of Absence is not granted the absence will be coded as unauthorised.

 There is an application form for Leave of Absence which can be obtained from the school (Sixth Form Reception) or downloaded via a link at the bottom of the page.
-Please contact Mrs A McPolin, Attendance Officer, on 02476 642400, for an application form if you are unable to download the form.
+Please contact Mrs Moore, Attendance Officer, on 02476 642400, for a Leave of Absence form if you are unable to download the form.

 We ask Parents/Carers to respect these changes under which we must now work.
 Each application for Leave of Absence will be considered on a case by case basis and on its own merit.
 We greatly appreciate parental support to reduce the total amount of days lost due to holidays.
 We are committed to working in partnership with you to enable your child to reach his/her academic targets and to support their social development.
 For this to happen we need to keep attendance a priority and for it to remain as high as possible.
 We would appreciate you communicating this information to close family members.